 Programs of advanced study are available for graduate nurses leading to the Degree of Bachelor of Science in Nursing Education.
 This program is designed for graduates of accredited nursing schools who wish to prepare for positions of ward management and teaching in hospitals.
+Special programs may be arranged for graduate nurses interested in certification to teach in the public schools.

 Candidates must present evidence of graduation from an approved school of nursing.
-They are required to complete at least 128 semester hours which include approximately 30 semester hours in a major nursing program.
-The required general courses include:
+They are required to complete at least 128 semester hours which include approximately 15 semester hours in professional nursing courses.
+The required courses include: